TWO SPIRIT XICANA LESBIANA ARTISTA

 In service of my peoples: past, present & future

 Adelina Anthony is the eldest daughter of eight and was raised primarily on the Southside of San Anto, Tejas.
 She credits her childhood home of MeXicanidad, Spanglish, and the fortune of being raised under her mother’s coyote/trickster/traviesa ways as her first artistic training ground.
 Because of her mother, joy and laughter were found in the deepest wells of sorrow.
 It is no surprise then that humor is a trademark in Adelina’s works.

 Adelina has studied theater or ritual performance with Patrick Kelly, Cora Cardona, Cherríe L. Moraga, and Celia Herrera Rodriguez.
 She was mentored in screenwriting by Ruth Atkinson.
-Invited to participate as a Master Artist by Pangea World Theater and Art2Action in the National Institute of Directing and Ensemble Creation (2015, 2017 & 2019)—Adelina always finds this gathering profoundly inspiring because of the like-minded and like-spirited artists she meets.
+Invited to participate as a Master Artist by Pangea World Theater and Art2Action in the National Institute of Directing and Ensemble Creation (2015, 2017 & 2019)—Adelina always finds this gathering space profoundly inspiring because of the like-minded and like-spirited artists she meets.

 Over the past thirteen years, she has consistently collaborated with her creative hermano, D’Lo, in theater and film projects.
 Works by visual/performance/filmmaker artist-friends like Sharon Bridgfoth, Daniel Alexander Jones, Virginia Grise, Masami Kawai, Aurora Guerrero, Izumi Ahizawa, Hector Silva, Marjorie Beaucage, Abel Rodriguez, Ana-Marine Lara, Alma Lopez and Nancy Chargualaf Martin, and many others continue to inspire her on the daily.